wp-plugins/media-file-renamer/readme.txt

 3. Has to be renamed.

 == Changelog ==

+= 0.54 =
+* Fix: the "file name" in the media info was empty.

 = 0.52 =
 * Fix: SQL optimization & memory usage huge improvement.